ma-ha/rest-web-ui/README.md

 * <a href="http://mh-svr.de/portal/" target="_blank">Portal-as-a-Service</a> runs all examples above with a PHP/MySQL web service backend.

 ### What's it?
-It startet with some googling and evaluations, how to do light weight web GUIs.
+It started with some googling and evaluations, how to do light weight web GUIs.
 I decided to write a prototype, of how I would solve the challenge.
 After some lines of JS code it was doing first things.
 Pushed by this I couldn't stop ;-) Now I use it for a lot of tasks myself and if you like you can also do.